TannerPham/Python-For-Data-Analytics_Capstone-Project/README.md

 - **Data Inconsistencies**: Handling missing or inconsistent data entries requires careful consideration and thorough data-cleaning techniques to ensure the data integrity and data quality which cement the validity of the analysis.

-- **Complex Data Visualization**: Designing  visually-compelling representations of complex datasets using programming languae like Python was intuitively hard to execute but critical for conveying insights clearly and effectivly.
+- **Complex Data Visualization**: Designing  visually-compelling representations of complex datasets using programming languages like Python was intuitively hard to execute but critical for conveying insights clearly and effectively.

 - **Balancing Breadth and Depth**: Deciding how deeply to dive into each analysis while maintaining a broad overview of the data landscape required constant balancing to ensure comprehensive coverage without getting lost in details.